AlexRS90/recipe-app/README.md

 ✅ Created a new rails app. <br>
 ✅ Followed gitflow <br>
 ✅ Setup PostgreSQL database. <br>
-✅ Created a kanbanboard to track our progress
+✅ Created a kanbanboard to track our progress <br>
 ✅ The app has the following interfaces:

  - A login page.